MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Clusters and nodes need to be upgraded regularly.
 AKS supports [Kubernetes versions](/azure/aks/supported-kubernetes-versions) in alignment with the release cycle of native Kubernetes.

-- Subscribe to the public [AKS Roadmap](https://aka.ms/aks/roadmap) and [Release Notes](https://aka.ms/aks/releasenotes) on GitHub to stay up-to-date on upcoming changes, improvements, and, most importantly, Kubernetes version releases or deprecations.
+- Subscribe to the public [AKS Roadmap](https://aka.ms/aks/roadmap) and [Release Notes](https://aka.ms/aks/releasenotes) on GitHub to stay up-to-date on upcoming changes, improvements, and, most importantly, Kubernetes version releases and deprecations.

 - Apply the guidance provided in the [AKS checklist](https://www.the-aks-checklist.com) to ensure alignment with best practices.